 Gerald Stanford suffered several strokes and struggled with psychiatric disorders including depression for decades.
 After Mr. Stanford’s wife passed away in 2007, his daughter Nicola and her husband Joseph assisted him with daily living.
 In 2013, Mr. Stanford appointed Joseph as his attorney-in-fact and the executor of his will.
 He also asked Joseph to manage his financial affairs.
 In July 2015 when Mr. Stanford was in his mid-80s, he met Gillian Murad.
 He and Gillian began living together six months later.
-There was some question as to whether they got married in a small civil ceremony.
-If a wedding occurred, no family members were invited.
+There was some evidence that they got married in a small civil ceremony.
+If a wedding occurred, none of Mr. Stanford’s family members were present.

 Allegations of financial abuse

 Regardless of whether they married or not, it was clear that Mr. Stanford was very dependent on Gillian.
 He was unable to care for himself.
-Nicola and Joseph alleged that Gillian was isolating Mr. Stanford and preventing them from seeing him.
+Nicola and Joseph alleged that Gillian was isolating Mr. Stanford and preventing them from seeing him (which Gillian denied, stating that Nicola and Joseph were free to visit but chose not to).
 Mr. Stanford appointed Gillian as his Power of Attorney and his representative under a Representation Agreement for health care.
-He transferred money from his bank account to Gillian; added her as joint account holder on his credit cards, bank account, and line of credit; and added her as joint tenant on title to his townhouse.
+He transferred money from his bank account to Gillian; added her as joint account holder on his credit cards, bank account, and line of credit; and was registered as a joint tenant with Gillian to the title of a townhouse.
 Nicola and Joseph were extremely concerned that Gillian would misuse the authority Mr. Stanford gave to her, leaving him financially devastated.
 Nicola and her brother Michael are the primary heirs to Mr. Stanford’s estate under his will.

 Lawsuit on behalf of BC senior by litigation guardian